store Skip to content

 And then it struck!
 At first I reckoned it was yet another tremor, but then realized what I was feeling instead was another Turquoise moment.
 The narcotic buzz of my arm as my hand unknowingly settled upon her furry crown and the subtle white noise.
 But the room wasn’t trembling.

 “Damn,” I muttered under my breath.
-Spouse sensed my change in attitude, my body soft as summer butter.
+Spouse sensed my change in attitude, my body stiff as winter taffy.

 “Again?” she asked.
 I just quietly nodded, words useless as urinals in the pantry.